 A Specter is a signifier for memories from which we cannot escape.
 A Talisman is a magical object which embodies hope and optimism.

-Through pictorial and object-based making, I mine these personal experiences in order to convey the things embedded within my own body-memory in order to evoke broader questions about the porous sensitivity and the resilience of the human psyche.
+Through pictorial and object-based making, I mine my own personal narrative in order to convey that which is embedded within my own body-memory in order to evoke broader questions about both the porous sensitivity and the resilience of the human psyche.

 Narangkar Glover (she/her) was born in the 70’s to American Sikh converts.
 She and her two siblings spent their childhoods in a girls boarding school in India called Shangri-La, located in an area called Garhwali Himalaya in the state of Uttarakhand.

 Glover holds a M.F.A. from the University of California at Berkeley and a B.F.A. from California College of the Arts.
 She is the recipient of the Joan Mitchell MFA Award in Painting and Sculpture, the Phelan/Murphy/Cadogen Fellowship in Fine Arts, was a Graduate Fellow at Headlands Center for the Arts, and Artist in Residence at Santa Fe Art Institute, Santa Fe, New Mexico.
 Glover has twice been published in New American Paintings.